evil-mad/robopaint/MODES.README.md

 ```

 We recommend simply copying one of the existing modes that comes with RoboPaint,
 and renaming the folder and the other files.
-RoboPaint support full translation,
+RoboPaint supports full
-so we also highly recommend designing your app to take full advantage of this.
+translation, so we also highly recommend designing your app to take full
+advantage of this, even if you don't have translations of your text strings.

 ## File Format: package.json
 Though not exactly a node module, we take a cue from NPM and use the "open"
 format for `package.json` to hold all top level mode configuration.
 See the
 comments below for explanation on the non-obvious keys.
-It's expected the module
-to be loaded via `npm install`, but how it gets into where RoboPaint can read it
-isn't written in stone.
+A mode is added via
+RoboPaint package.json dependency or through direct `npm install`.

 ```javascript